Workers’ Compensation Claims in New Jersey for Workplace Harassment

 For example, if a hostile work environment caused you to develop severe anxiety that prevents you from fulfilling your job duties, you may have a valid workers’ compensation claim.

-Filing a Workers’ Compensation Claim for Harassment
+How Do You File a Workers’ Compensation Claim for Harassment in New Jersey?

 Filing a workers’ compensation claim for harassment in New Jersey can be challenging due to the need for strong evidence and clear documentation.
 Here are the steps to follow:

-Document the Harassment
+Documenting the Harassment

 Keep detailed records of the incidents, including dates, times, and specific examples of harassment.
 If possible, save any written communications (emails, text messages, etc.) that demonstrate the behavior.